wozjac/omg-odata-mock-generator/README.md

 ```
 ### Using faker.js
 Faker.js [API methods](https://marak.github.io/faker.js/#toc5__anchor) can be provided and they will be used
 instead of default logic for data generation.
-If the string property has *MaxLength" attribute, generated value
+Alternatively, Mustache-like string with several values can be also passed as described in the faker.js docs, for example `{{name.lastName}}, {{name.firstName}} {{name.suffix}}`.
-will be limited accordingly.
+If the string property has *MaxLength" attribute, generated value will be limited accordingly.
 ```javascript
 {
   rules: {